WisartArfun/VR-Helicopter-Simulator/README.md

 # VR-Helicopter-Simulator
-A VR helicopter simulator made with Unity.
+A multiplayer VR helicopter simulator made with Unity.